-Although Liberace died in 1987, he wasn’t actively performing, therefore, the younger generation probably has no idea who he was.
-He will forever be attached to Las Vegas due to all of the residencies and ongoing shows he contracted at many of the famous Las Vegas hotels, including the Flamingo, Caesars, and others.
+Although Liberace died in 1987, he wasn’t actively performing in his last years.
+Therefore, the younger generation probably has no idea who he was.
+He will forever be attached to Las Vegas due to all of the residencies and ongoing shows.
+He performed at many of the famous hotels on Las Vegas strip, including the Flamingo and Caesars.

 The Liberace Exhibit at Cosmopolitan Hotel

-“ One of Liberace’s most prized possessions, this car is in the Style of the Duesenberg Roadster, an iconic automobile known for its bowtie bumper and celebrity endorsers, including Rudolf Valentino, Al Capone, Clark Gable and Mae West.
-It is adorned with thousands of rhinestones and matches a similarly encrusted Baldwin grand piano – both of which were center stage at Liberace’s final performances at Radio City Music Hall in 1986.( www. liberace.org )
+“ One of Liberace’s most prized possessions, this car is in the Style of the Duesenberg Roadster.
+The iconic automobile is known for its bowtie bumper and celebrity endorsers, like Rudolf Valentino, Al Capone, Clark Gable and Mae West.
+It is adorned with thousands of rhinestones and matches a similarly encrusted Baldwin grand piano.
+Both were center stage at Liberace’s final performances at Radio City Music Hall in 1986.( www. liberace.org )

 When you enter the Liberace Exhibit at Cosmopolitan Hotel, the first thing that really pops is his Baldwin famous piano. it is covered with rhinestones and it was one of the artist’s favorites.
-It was last used in the finale of Liberace’s Radio City Music Hall performances back in 1986.
+Liberace used it in the finale of his Radio City Music Hall performances back in 1986.

 “I don’t dress this way to go unnoticed,” is a saying that Liberace is famous for–and, boy, he sure wasn’t kidding!
-There are so many flamboyant and extravagant costumes to view.
+You can see some of his flamboyant and extravagant costumes here.

 Liberace’s Suits Collection